| 2000 |

 | 1999 |

-A 135 kDa nonerythroid 4.1R isoform specifically interacts with NuMA (nuclear mitotic apparatus protein) via sequences encoded by exons 20-21 of 4.1R and residues 1788-1810 of NuMA; the complex redistributes to spindle poles during mitosis and also includes dynein and dynactin. |
+A 135 kDa nonerythroid 4.1R isoform specifically interacts with the nuclear mitotic apparatus (NuMA) protein.
+The minimal interaction sequences map to residues encoded by exons 20 and 21 of 4.1R and residues 1788-1810 of NuMA.
+4.1R and NuMA co-localize in the interphase nucleus and redistribute to spindle poles in mitosis; 4.1R forms a complex with NuMA, dynein, and dynactin during cell division. |

-Yeast two-hybrid, in vitro binding assays, co-immunoprecipitation, coimmunolocalization |
+Yeast two-hybrid, in vitro binding assays, co-immunoprecipitation, co-immunolocalization |

 The Journal of cell biology |